anywhichway/flexroute/README.md

 Data transformation ability was an accidental discovery.

 # Change History (Reverse Chronological Order)

+2023-12-07 v0.0.6-a fixed issue with sendFile not being added to WebSocket responses

 2023-12-07 v0.0.5-a added * support for server routes